arberx/great-films/README.md

 #### Pan's Labyrinth - 2006
 It's 1944 and the Allies have invaded Nazi-held Europe.
 In Spain, a troop of soldiers are sent to a remote forest to flush out the rebels.
 They are led by Capitan Vidal, a murdering sadist, and with him are his new wife Carmen and her daughter from a previous marriage, 11-year-old Ofelia.
 Ofelia witnesses her stepfather's sadistic brutality and is drawn into Pan's Labyrinth, a magical world of mythical beings.

-#### The Lives Of Others ("Das Leben der Anderen") - 2006

-In 1984 East Berlin, an agent of the secret police, conducting surveillance on a writer and his lover, finds himself becoming increasingly absorbed by their lives.

 #### Old Boy - 2003

 Abducted on a rainy night in 1988, the obnoxious drunk, Oh Dae-Su, much to his surprise, wakes up locked in a windowless and dilapidated hotel room, for an unknown reason.

-#### Fracture - 2003

-When Ted Crawford discovers that his beautiful younger wife, Jennifer, is having an affair, he plans her murder--the perfect murder.

 #### City Of God ("Cidade de Deus") - 2003